GustavoVenancioC/GustavoVenancioC/README.md

       - ★Basic and advanced knowledge of Computer Hardware Components<br>
       - ★Popular operating systems such as Linux and Windows Distributions<br>
       - ★Computer Network Concepts<br><br>
-- 🏆 Some future knowledge to be acquired:
+- 🏆 Some future knowledge to be acquired:<br>
-      - Electronics applied to IT
+      - ★Electronics applied to IT<br>
-      - Information Security / Cybersecurity
+      - ★Information Security / Cybersecurity<br>
-      - Advanced knowledge in Computer Networks
+      - ★Advanced knowledge in Computer Networks<br>
-      - MacOS system<br>
+      - ★MacOS system<br>

 <div align="center">
   <a href="https://github.com/GustavoVenancioC">